StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/about-views.md

 ### Default view

 A *Default* view with no filters or sorting is always available.
-It can't be modified or deleted.
+You can't modify or delete it.

 ### Saving views

-When a new filter or sorting is applied, an asterisk appears next to the view name:
+When you apply a new filter or sorting, an asterisk (*\**) appears next to the view name:

 * To save the changes in the current view, select **Save view**.
 * To save the changes as a new view, select **Save view as**.